-- Make sure battery cable clamps are tight on the terminal posts and are free of corrosion. - Neutralize corrosion buildup or acid film on top of battery by washing with a baking soda/ water solution.
-Rinse with clear water. - NOTE: Make sure vent caps are on securely to prevent baking soda solution from entering the battery and contaminating the electrolyte fluid.
+- Make sure the batteries always remain securely clamped in the battery tray. - Make sure battery cable clamps are tight on the terminal posts and are free of corrosion. - Neutralize corrosion buildup or acid film on top of battery by washing with a baking soda/ water solution.
+Rinse with clear water.

+NOTE: Make sure vent caps are on securely to prevent baking soda solution from entering the battery and contaminating the electrolyte fluid.